 The horrifying footage shocked the world: Elijah Gokool-Mely, an 18-year-old from West London, was seen biking away and laughing after brutally stabbing 17-year-old Victor Lee, who was left to die in a canal.
 The murder, committed in broad daylight, has left both the public and authorities reeling, and the chilling details surrounding the case continue to evoke outrage and sadness.

 The attack occurred along the Grand Union Canal in West London, a secluded spot where Gokool-Mely stabbed Victor twice in the back and once in the chest.
+After the vicious assault, Gokool-Mely heartlessly pushed Victor into the canal, leaving him to bleed to death in the water.
+Two bystanders on houseboats attempted to save him, but it was too late.

-Victor had been involved in buying and selling weapons for months, using platforms like Snapchat to connect with potential buyers.
 The teen, described as shy and reserved, was likely unaware of the danger he was walking into.
 According to prosecutors, the attackers used the opportunity to rob Victor of his IKEA bag, which was filled with weapons, and his bicycle.
+Gokool-Mely, seemingly unfazed by his crime, fled the scene on Victor's stolen bike.

-Perhaps the most disturbing aspect of this case is the footage recorded by Gokool-Mely himself moments after the murder.
 In the video, he is seen laughing as he rides away on the stolen bike, showing no remorse for the life he just ended.
 To make matters worse, a notebook found in his prison cell revealed rap lyrics in which Gokool-Mely bragged about the murder, further illustrating his chilling lack of empathy.
 “I stabbed him, sent him to heaven or hell,” he wrote, sending shockwaves through the courtroom.

 As details of the murder surfaced, the public was horrified by the senselessness of the crime.
 Many expressed outrage not only at the violent act but also at the ease with which young people can obtain deadly weapons online.
 Victor’s family, who were devastated by the loss, spoke out during the trial.
 His mother described the immense grief that followed his death, saying, “There was only emptiness and darkness around me.”